chpoit/utsushis-charm/README.md

   - I used 3.9, but most above 3 should word
   - [Here](https://www.python.org/downloads/)
   - Check the box to add to path
+- **NodeJS**
+  - Any of the recent version will work
+  - Make sure it's in the path
 - This repository downloaded to your computer
   - Installing everything in the requirements.txt with `pip install -r requirements.txt`.
 You might have to use `pip3` instead of `pip`
 - Some knowledge of how to type things in the terminal